Collaborative Workshop 3 (Production)

 K3.

-Create an overview of the elements, dynamics and timelines around collaborative creative process in relation to provocations of place, community and social engagement
+Provide an overview of the elements, dynamics and timelines around the collaborative creative process regarding place, community and social engagement.

 K4.